Run Cortex with Docker#

 job_directory=<dir> |

-use this directory to store job files |
+Directory to store job files |

 --docker-job-directory <dir> |